Resources and Apps for Students in Germany: An Extensive Guide

 Find out the best resources and apps for students in Germany.
 These tools can help you manage your studies, finances, and daily life with ease.

-TL;DR: This is a curated list of 40+ apps and resources that international students actually use daily in Germany.
+TL;DR: This is a curated list of 40+ apps and resources international students actually use daily in Germany.
 Organized by category: banking, transport, housing, academics, food, jobs, healthcare, and social life.
 Every recommendation is free or has a free tier.
+All pricing refreshed for 2026.

 Banking and Money Apps